Menu Close

 Removing a Polygala big enough to seed provides an opportunity for a multitude of seeds to germinate.

-Seeds tend to germinate in autumn but can germinate at any time of year moisture is available.
+Seeds tend to germinate in autumn but can germinate at any time of year if moisture is available.

 Increased germination follows fire, disturbance and denudation.